loopbackio/loopback.io/pages/en/lb4/Testing-your-application.md

 While it's possible to test a custom Sequence class in isolation, it's better to rely on acceptance-level tests in this exceptional case.
-The reason is that a custom Sequence class typically has many dependencies (which can make test setup too long and complex), and at the same time it provides very little functionality on top of the injected sequence actions.
+The reason is that a custom Sequence class typically has many dependencies (which can make test setup long and complex), and at the same time it provides very little functionality on top of the injected sequence actions.
 Bugs are much more likely to be caused by the way the real sequence action implementations interact together (which is not covered by unit tests), instead of the Sequence code